How To Engage With & Retain Your Easter Visitors

 1. Practice giving yourself away in radical ways.

-On Easter, this was particularly poignant to remember when the parking lot was overflowing and there were not an abundance of spaces to accommodate the regular members and the visitors.
-One of the things the pastor encouraged members to do was to park farther away and utilize the day’s special shuttle service, because this could be a tangible and practical way of practicing radical generosity toward our guests.
+On busy holidays, when the parking lot is overflowing and there are not an abundance of spaces to accommodate the regular members and the visitors, your members have an easy opportunity to be selfless.
+You can encourage members to park farther away and either walk the extra distance; this can be a tangible and practical way of practicing radical generosity toward our guests.

 Give up your parking space?
-It seems like a simple thing and yet, when it’s still humid in Houston and you’re running late, it’s maybe a bigger sacrifice than it appears.
+It seems like a simple thing and yet, when you’re running late and it's humid and your kid is uncomfortable in their new Easter shoes, it may feel like a bigger sacrifice than it appears.

 Encourage your church to practice similar radical ways of being generous.
 Giving up parking spaces, choosing the seats in the back of the sanctuary, consciously being last in the potluck line, or being the first to welcome visitors are all small things that will leave a big impression on a new person to your church.

 2. Remember to celebrate the season of Easter, not just the day.

 We celebrate Christmas as a season from December 1 to the 25th, but Easter doesn’t always get the same kind of attention.
 But the truth is Easter and the liturgical season of Lent before it has a rich history.
 It can be a time of reflection and spiritual formation.
 It might even be that programming in the weeks leading up to Easter will engage visitors who might otherwise only show up on Easter morning.
 Examples of this include a published devotional, prayer calendars in the church insert, or special music services.

 3. Plan activities that emphasize community & encourage follow-up experiences.